 So what do we do about this?
 The key takeaway from this particular article is that, schools need to implement systematic teaching of oral language skills.

 What is PLD’s approach to systematic teaching of oral language skills?

 So as educators what steps can we take to support our students?
-We believe it’s important to engage with parents, and empower them with information.
+We believe it’s important to engage with parents and empower them with information.
 A student’s home life has a significant impact on their future learning, but so does what happens in the classroom.
-In this article we discuss four suggestions that when implemented in your classroom will help improve the literacy outcomes of your students:
+In this article, we discuss four suggestions that when implemented in your classroom will help improve the oral language skills and literacy outcomes of your students:

 - Involve parents by equipping them with the necessary information